 The island Evia is the second largest in Greece after Crete and it has played an important role in Greek History from earliest prehistory to the present day.
 Its importance is chiefly due to its geographical position and Geo-morphology.
 It is 175 kilometers long and faces the Greek mainland along the whole length of its eastern seaboard.

 Evripos channel is a natural channel between Evia island and the Greek mainland, while the city of Chalkis is built on both sides.
 Many legends exist, trying to justify the almost unique tide phenomenon in this channel.
 Some researchers stayed on the illusion of explaining it while some others, unable to explain it, stayed admiring its magnificence.

-Greeks when talk about Chalkida they use to call this town as the ” Town with the Crazy Waters “.
+Greeks when talking about Chalkida they use to call this town the ” Town with the Crazy Waters “.
 All this up and down of the waters attracts many visitors who come from many places of Greece to see this phenomenon.